101 Vietnam Veterans

 In 1972, the last 1st Battalion, 502nd Infantry Regiment Soldier died in the Republic of South Vietnam.
 Now almost 40 years later, all 266 Soldiers from the unit, who died during the Vietnam War, have been immortalized at Fort Campbell.

-A ceremony was held Friday at the battalion headquarters to unveil a monument dedicated to the fallen of the 1-502nd.
-“It’s never too long for these people to be recognized,” said Tom Barrett, memorial committee chairman.
+“It’s never to long for these people to be recognized,” said Tom Barrett, memorial committee chairman.
 “These people weren’t recognized 40 years ago.
 These people didn’t choose the war they fought in.
 These people just stood up and did their duty and accepted the ultimate fate.”

 Back in 2004, Barrett was visiting the battalion headquarters with his war buddies, Dave Nesbitt and Wally Morrow, when he saw a monument remembering the Soldiers of 2-502nd who died in Vietnam.
 The three searched the area but couldn’t find a monument for their fallen.
 The three men teamed up with Larry Weisbarth and James ‘Doc’ Feliciano, all members of A Company during the war, and over the next six years raised $18,000 starting with the raffle of a rifle captured in Vietnam.